jhnwu3/CyGMM/README.md

 # CyGMM

-To Make Sure People Know CyGMM is now BNGMM
+CyGMM is not a defunct repository, everything has moved to (BioNetGMMFit)[https://github.com/jhnwu3/BioNetGMMFit]